Eugene Kaspersky: Controversies

-Alleged affiliations with Russian intelligence
+Affiliations with Russian intelligence

-Kaspersky's prior work for the Russian military and his education at a KGB-sponsored technical college has led to controversy about whether he uses his position to advance Russian government interests and intelligence efforts.
-According to Kaspersky, allegations of dubious connections with Russian agencies began after he got his first clients in America.
-He spends much of his working life trying to get governments and organizations to trust him and his software in spite of the allegations.
+Kaspersky's alleged prior work as a GRU cryptologist and GRU officer in the Soviet army and his education at a KGB-sponsored technical college has led to controversy about whether he uses his position to advance Russian government interests and intelligence efforts.

 Wired said Kaspersky's critics accuse him of using the company to spy on users for Russian intelligence.
 Russian telecommunications companies for example are required by federal law in Russia to cooperate with the government's military and spy operations if asked.
-Kaspersky said his company has never been asked to tamper with its software for espionage and called the accusations "cold war paranoia."
+Kaspersky said his company has never been asked to tamper with its software for espionage and called the accusations "cold war paranoia".
 According to Wired, Kaspersky staffers argue "not unconvincingly" that spying on users would hurt its business and its relationship with the Russian FSB, the KGB's successor, is limited.
-According to Gartner, "There's no evidence that they have any back doors in their software or any ties to the Russian mafia or state... but there is still a concern that you can’t operate in Russia without being controlled by the ruling party.”
+According to Gartner, "There's no evidence that they have any back doors in their software or any ties to the Russian mafia or state... but there is still a concern that you can't operate in Russia without being controlled by the ruling party."
 Computing mocked some of the more extreme accusations of espionage, but said it would be unlikely for a Russian business to grow to the size of Kaspersky Lab without relationships within the Russian government.
 NPR journalists also said it was unlikely Kaspersky was using its software for espionage, because it would be risky for the company's business, but said Kaspersky showed an unusual disinterest in Russia-based cybercrime.

 In August 2015, Bloomberg reported that Kaspersky Lab changed course in 2012.
-According to the publication, "high-level managers have left or been fired, their jobs often filled by people with closer ties to Russia’s military or intelligence services.
+According to the publication, "high-level managers have left or been fired, their jobs often filled by people with closer ties to Russia's military or intelligence services.
 Some of these people actively aid criminal investigations by the FSB using data from some of the 400 million customers".
 Bloomberg and The New York Times also said Kaspersky was less aggressive about identifying cyberattacks originating from Russia than from other countries, allegations Kaspersky refutes.
 For example, he allegedly ignored or downplayed a series of denial-of-service attacks in December 2011 that were made to disrupt online discussion criticizing Russian politicians.
 Kaspersky also allegedly ignored a Russian-based spyware called Sofacy, which is believed to have been used by Russia against NATO and Eastern Europe.
 On the other hand, Kaspersky also published information on the Russia-based Crouching Yeti cyberattacks two days before Bloomberg accused him of ignoring Russia-based cyberattacks.
 At the time, the company had published eleven reports on malicious Russian programs.
 Competitor FireEye said it is awkward even in the U.S. to investigate cybercrimes performed by one's own government.